| 1996 |

 | 2014 |

-TWIK-1 is expressed and localized mainly in soma and proximal dendrites of dentate gyrus granule cells (DGGCs); gene silencing of TWIK-1 reduces outwardly rectifying K+ current density, causes depolarizing shift in resting membrane potential, enhances firing rate, increases EPSP amplitude, and impairs EPSP-spike coupling in perforant path synaptic transmission. |
+TWIK-1 is expressed in the soma and proximal dendrites of dentate gyrus granule cells (DGGCs).
+Gene silencing of TWIK-1 reduces outwardly rectifying K+ current density, causes depolarizing shift in resting membrane potential, enhances firing rate, increases EPSP amplitude, and impairs EPSP-spike coupling in perforant path-to-granule cell synaptic transmission. |

-shRNA gene silencing, whole-cell patch-clamp in mouse hippocampal DGGCs, immunofluorescence |
+Immunolocalization, shRNA gene silencing, whole-cell patch clamp, perforant path stimulation in hippocampal slices |

 Molecular brain |